Lil' Romeo (album)

-Lil' Romeo is the self-titled debut studio album by American rapper, Lil' Romeo.
+Lil' Romeo is the debut studio album by American rapper, Lil' Romeo.
 It was released July 3, 2001, on No Limit Records, Soulja Music and Priority Records.
 The album has features production by Master P, Carlos Stephens and Sean "Barney" Thomas; the album also has guest appearances by Freequan, Silkk the Shocker, Lil' Zane, Allusion, Little D, 6 Piece and Afficial.

 The album garnered mixed reviews from music critics.
 It spawned the singles "My Baby" and "The Girlies".
 The album debuted at number 6 on the Billboard 200 and was certified Gold the next year.
 It was the last No Limit album to be distributed through Priority.

 Reception

 Critical reception

 Lil' Romeo received a mixed reception from music critics.
 AllMusic editor Jason Birchmeier praised the album for its "great pop-rap productions" and credited Master P for providing hooks that grabbed your attention.
 Music critic Robert Christgau gave the album a two-star honorable mention, indicating a "likable effort consumers attuned to its overriding aesthetic or individual vision may well enjoy."
 He highlighted "My Baby" and "Where They At" as "gangsta pop at its funniest, sickest, and safest."
 Kathryn McGuire of Rolling Stone commented on how the album was like a creation that Master P made in between his various business projects.
 An editor from HipHopDX criticized the album for its repetitive material in the songs and Romeo's flow for being "lackluster and underdeveloped."